Understanding human resources for health recruitment and deployment in post-conflict settings

 Purpose of the research

-This study builds on ReBUILD’s work on the evolution of human resource (HR) management policies and practices for staff recruitment and deployment during and after conflict or crisis.
-This study aims to improve understanding of how both recruitment and deployment policies, processes and practices contribute to an effective health workforce coverage after conflict in Timor Leste, including a gender and equity lens.
+This study contributes to ReBUILD’s work on the evolution of human resource (HR) management policies and practices for staff recruitment and deployment during and after conflict or crisis.
+The study aims to improve understanding of how recruitment and deployment policies, processes and practices contribute to an effective health workforce coverage including a gender and equity lens after the conflict in Timor Leste.
+The study covers the period from the resolution of the conflict to the present.

 Countries and policy context